LucasRothe/Expo/README.md

         format should be adjusted.
   </details>

-:speech_balloon: ***Do you have a problem which is not mentioned above, please contact [Maintainer/s](#basecampy-maintainers).
-Your request will be responded as fast as possible.
+>:speech_balloon: ***Do you have a problem which is not mentioned above, please contact [Maintainer/s](#basecampy-maintainers).
+Your request will be answered as fast as possible.
 Please keep in mind that this project is done within the authors'/maintainers' spare time.***

 ### :basecampy: Maintainer/s
 - Lucas Rothe (https://github.com/LucasRothe)